14 Unexpected Day Jobs of Bestselling Authors

 8. Franz Kafka – Insurance Clerk

 Kafka was employed by the Prague Worker’s Accident Insurance Institute shortly after law school.
 The job required him to investigate industrial accidents, often involving severed limbs, and assess a worker’s compensation.
-You might describe this idea of an anonymous bureaucrat determining the value of man’s life and livelihood as somewhat 'Kafkaesque'.
+You might describe this idea of an anonymous bureaucrat determining the value of man’s life and livelihood as somewhat 'Kafkaesque' — which would turn out to be great fodder for literary classics!

 9. Anne Rice – Insurance Claims Examiner